Humans love games.

-You may be busy, stressed, and have a ton of things on your schedule for today.
+You may be busy, stressed, and have a full schedule for today.
 But a quiz about something as inane as serving sizes is somehow compelling.
 You want to play.

 Why?
 Because there is a subtle challenge to your smartness.
-You want to prove—whether to yourself or to others—that you’re darn good at knowing serving sizes.
+You want to prove to yourself or others that you’re darn good at knowing serving sizes.

 So, you take the quiz.

 BuzzFeed wins.
-They’ve successfully persuaded you to spend four minutes doing something on their site.
+They’ve successfully persuaded you to do something on their site for four minutes.

 The Telegraph is also an expert at producing compelling quizzes:

-If you haven’t tried it yet, I encourage you to use a site like ProProfs to make a quiz.
+If you haven’t tried it yet, we encourage you to use a site like ProProfs to create a quiz.
 It only takes a few minutes, and the results are huge.

 People also like to be rewarded for their efforts.

-Whenever I amassed five stars, I would get a reward.
+Whenever you amassed five stars, there was a reward.

 Giving audiences virtual badges has become a popular way to reward people for the time and energy they invest.

-These badges tend to make people feel legitimized, and users can show them off to their friends.
+These badges tend to legitimise people, and users can show them off to their friends.

 If you were trying to encourage readers to comment on your blog posts, you could give readers certain badges for the number of comments they left or for the length of time they contributed to a discussion.

-Search Engine Journal, a content-based site, applies gamification to the way it ranks its contributor base.
+Search Engine Journal, a content-based site, previously applied gamification to rank contributor base.